-The Texas Lottery received authorization and funding from the Texas Legislature, via rider, for an additional one-half (0.5) percent allocation of gross sales for retailer sales performance commissions or similar sales performance incentive programs beginning with the FY 2010 - 11 biennium.
-This budgetary allocation is over and above the standard five percent (5%) sales commission paid to retailers.
+The Texas Lottery received authorization and funding from the Texas Legislature, via rider, for an additional one-half percent (0.5%) allocation of gross sales for retailer sales performance commissions or similar sales performance incentive programs beginning with the FY 2010 - 11 biennium.
+This budgetary allocation is over and above the standard 5% sales commission paid to retailers.